acidonper/ocp42-etcd-backup-restore-ansible/README.md

 ETCD is the key-value store for OpenShift Container Platform, which persists the state of all resource objects.

-This repository implements a set of Ansible Playbooks in order to perform a backup and restore of the ETCD cluster data of an OpenShift Operational Cluster verison 4.2.
+This repository implements a set of Ansible Playbooks in order to perform a backup and restore of the ETCD cluster data of an OpenShift Operational Cluster version 4.2.
 Please, carefully review the contents in the following subsections in order to understand and be able to execute backup and restore procedures.

 ## ETCD cluster data Backup